Quick Pizza Dough Recipe

 xoxo ~Sue

-Take your pizza parties to a whole new level with this Quick Pizza Dough.
-Way better than store-bought and quick and easy to make too.
-Trust me, this 6-ingredient pizza dough will definitely impress your family and friends!
+Take your pizza parties to a whole new level with this Quick Pizza Dough Recipe.
+Way better than store-bought plus it comes together in no time.
+With just six simple ingredients, this easy homemade dough bakes up beautifully and is guaranteed to impress your family and friends!

 Print Pin Rate